 Stoke’s survey work laid the framework for the navigation of Northern Australia.
 His survey work still forms the basis of much of the charted information, particularly in the Kimberley region of north Western Australia.

 The Burketown Visitor Centre presents a unique opportunity to explore these natural landscapes.
-Join our Star Gazing tour to experience the beauty of the plains by night.
+This is a unique opportunity to discover the historical and natural wonders of Gulf Country as you traverse Australia’s largest area of salt pans, following the lead of your knowledgeable guide to sites once surveyed by explorers such as Wills, Landsborough, Walker and Stokes.
+Join our TAG-ALONG 4WD TOUR tour to experience the beauty of the plains by night.